 I used to resort to creating folders where each folder was named something like ‘place-year’.
 This never cut it until I started geo-tagging my photos.
 This was way better until I realized I don’t know how to read the EXIF data of my old pics.
 What’s that?

-EXIF format is used to store important data such as date and time of the photo, ISO, shutter speed, white balance, and camera model.
-These are important values for photographers.
+EXIF format (Exchangeable Image File Format) is used to store important data such as the date and time of the photo, ISO, shutter speed, white balance, and camera model.
+These are important for photographers.
 Most smartphones, cameras, and DSLRs have this feature.

 Now, we are all sorted.
-We are storing location data for each photo that we are taking but there is another issue.
+We are storing location data for each photo that we are taking, but there is another issue.
 How do you access this data?
-Here are 6 sites to help you find the EXIF data of any pic you want.
+Here are 7 ways to help you find the EXIF data of any pic you want.
 We’ll show you how to find the location of a photo online and offline as well.

 Note that this method will also work for old photos that you took with a camera but can’t remember the location.